How To Foam Roll After A Workout (& Why You Need To!)

 This doesn’t mean that you need to roll out your entire body daily, but you can group your muscles and rotate through them.

 Don’t forget to pin these tips on how to foam roll after a workout!

 Foam rolling isn’t always simple.
-Learning how to foam rolling and staying consistent with it is what will give you the most benefits.
-In my experience, it can be used the most to help prevent a full-blown injury (if you notice something feeling off- fix it, don’t ignore it!) as well as help relieve and correctly postural pain and issues.
-Like everything else, find a system that works FOR YOU and rock it. –>Don’t forget to grab a roller at Prosourcefit.com (use code “mamabearfit” to save you some money!).
+Learning how to foam roll after a workout and staying consistent with it is what will give you the most benefits.
+Use it to help prevent a full-blown injury (if you notice something feeling off- fix it, don’t ignore it!).
+As well, it helps relieve and correct postural pain and issues.
+Like everything else, find a system that works FOR YOU and rock it. –>Don’t forget to grab a roller at Prosourcefit.com